genesisneo/project-hermes/README.md

 ## Notes:

+**macOS**

+Make sure you have Xcode on your device.  if you do not have Xcode installed on your device and you do not wish to download the ~4.5GB file, you can install the Command Line Tools.

+To do this, open your terminal and type `xcode-select --install` and press return, a popup window will appear that asks: “The xcode-select command requires the command line developer tools.
+Would you like to install the tools now?” choose to confirm this by clicking “Install”, then agree to the Terms of Service when requested.
+For troubleshooting, you can read it [here](http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/).

+**Windows**

-For Windows user, once [node.js ^6.0.0](https://nodejs.org/en/) and [gulp.js ^3.9.0](http://gulpjs.com/) are installed globally & locally, you need to add their paths to Windows environment.
+Once [node.js ^6.0.0](https://nodejs.org/en/) and [gulp.js ^3.9.0](http://gulpjs.com/) are installed globally & locally, you need to add their paths to Windows environment.
 To do this, search for `Environment Variables` on your Windows device and add the following:

 | Variable  | Value                             |
 |-----------|-----------------------------------|